somerandomdude/writing/entries/writing/2014-04-07-the-problem-with-comments.md

 ### Let the general conversation happen elsewhere
 The behavior of "commenting" on content&mdash;including written content is increasingly migrating to social networks.
 This trend is real and positive.
 It creates a clear outlet for people not interested in contribution or direct interaction.
 If someone wants write an undirected gush/rant about your work, let that stay on Twitter or Facebook.
 Meanwhile, you can focus on making your work better.

+### Facebook pages is a scary place to let the comments live
+Many blogs create Facebook pages for their blog and publish their posts there.
+It works, but there could be some concerns about giving up content to Facebook.
+And Facebook makes it too easy to publish directly on the pages.
+And finally, as of my knowledge today, when you've reached 5000 followers, you lose control of the Facebook page, and Facebook will convert it to a public group.

 ## We need new tools

 The online written word is the most accessible form of media for consumers to contribute to.
 There's a clear opportunity in this space, the tools just do not yet exist.
 Writing on Github is my attempt to prototype this concept on the closest tool I could find.
 But clearly, this approach is a square-peg-in-a-round-hole hack.